Jewels of Mary, Queen of Scots: Jewels and the Lang siege

 The siege caused great suffering in Edinburgh.
+The new ruler of Scotland Regent Morton, sent the Earl of Rothes to try to negotiate a surrender in the first days of April 1573.
+Rothes discussed an exoneration for Grange for his "intromission" with Mary's jewels, which was understood to be for the "maintenance of her cause".

-The new ruler of Scotland Regent Morton made strenuous efforts to recover the jewels after the castle surrendered on 28 May 1573.
+Grange and the Castilians did not surrender.
+Instead, an English force was invited into Scotland, bringing artillery to bombard the castle.
+Morton made strenuous efforts to recover the jewels after the castle surrendered on 28 May 1573.
 As English and Scottish soldiers entered the castle, James Mosman gave his share of the queen's jewels to Kirkcaldy, wrapped in an old cloth or "evill favoured clout", and he put them in a chest in his bedchamber.
 The English commander at the siege, William Drury, recovered the jewel coffer from a vault and redeemed some jewels from lenders including Helen Leslie, Lady Newbattle, and Helen Achesoun.
 They came to his lodging at Leith where Kirkcaldy was held.

-Thomas Randolph later recalled that William Drury and Archibald Douglas were involved in the sale of jewels and loans, earlier during the siege, when Drury and Randolph were ambassadors together.
+Grange had previously sent his cousin, Henry Echlin of Pittadro, Constable of the Castle, to negotiate handing over the Honours of Scotland (the crown, sceptre, and sword) and any other jewels that were not pawned to Regent Morton, and means to redeem the pledged jewels without revealing the names of the lenders.
+Henry Killigrew described the discovery of the jewel coffer, the Honours of Scotland, and the paperwork which identified those holding jewels as pledges:in Grange's chamber sundry papers was found, and lately the crown, sword, and sceptre, and hidden in a wooden chest in a cave, where the inventory was of the jewels, which are many and rich, but the most part in gage [pawned], some with the lord of Ferniehirst, some with my Lady Hume, some with my Lady Lethington, and many with sundry other persons, who be all known.